noon92/femtofox/usb_config.md

 > [!NOTE]
 > `dont_run_if_log_exists="true"` will prevent the USB configuration tool from working if there's a log present on the USB drive, indicating it has already been run.
 There is also an LED boot code for this, described below.

-**To apply your configuration, reboot the Femtofox with the USB drive plugged in.
+**To apply your configuration, reboot the Femtofox with the USB drive plugged in, or run `sudo femto-config` -> `Utilites` -> `Run USB configuration tool`.
 No other USB drives can be plugged in at the same time.**
 A log (`femtofox-config.log`) is saved to `/home/femto` and the USB drive (except on NTFS, which is read only).
 <br>
 ### Boot codes